-- Ubudehe offers some form of distinction between inequalities that are as a result of lack of opportunities and those that are as a result of irresponsibility on the part of citizens (Ferreira, Gignoux, & Aran, 2011).
-Ubudehe categorization distinguishes between the old, infirm and vulnerable and those who are able bodied.
-In this regard, Arneson (1989), Roemer (2000), and Ferreira & Gignoux (2008) are of the view that only inequality that are as a result of opportunities should be addressed by the state in the design of public policy. - In a country where since ancient times, governance had assumed a top-down approach, the bottom-up structure introduced by the Ubudehe categorization, through "the planning of priorities at the community and even household level" is quite innovative, and an achievement for participatory democracy (Rwanda Governance Board, 2013, p.
-63).
-In a European Commission study, a very high percentage of respondents who have participated in the Ubudehe were of the view that the approach is quite reflective of the aspirations of the community (Rwanda Governance Board, 2013, p.
-63). - By converting from a flat health insurance payment rate to stratified payment based on the Ubudehe categorization, government of Rwanda recognized that there is need to offer equal opportunity to all citizens to have access to standard healthcare regardless of income or wealth.
-Therefore, government of Rwanda by addressing inequality in health services has made it possible for over 90% of her citizens to have access to standard healthcare. - Ubudehe reveals that in formulating grassroots based approaches to determining inequality towards policy action, governments should ensure that citizens are made aware that the exercise is to be used in policy action that can either be to their advantage, should they be in a lower category and to their disadvantage should they be in a higher category, and vice versa.
-This will go a long way in encouraging citizen participation in the democratic process of placing them in various categories and will also aid in ensuring that citizens are confident to state the fact when making assertions about their economic status, prior to final validation by community members.

-- Ubudehe is a transformative methodology that holds prospects for further cost-effective and efficient innovation in the area of governance across Africa and the developing world.
-Participatory numbers and statistics been advocated as a veritable alternative to survey based methodologies.
-These include Rapid Rural Appraisal (RRA) and Participatory Rural Appraisal (PRA) both of which "can empower local people and provide rigorous and valid substitutes for some more traditional methods of inquiry" (Chambers, 2008). - Citizen participation in and of itself might not be enough to ensure that all households are placed in the right Ubudehe category.
-There is still the possibility that at the community level, the categorization process might be hijacked by strong and powerful members of the community, who may witch hunt the poorer members into silence (Moore & Houtzager, 2005).
-The challenge is to institute systems of checks and balances within the community to ensure that the poorest and most vulnerable are protected from the rich and powerful, and that the interests of the minority are not overshadowed by the tyranny of the majority.
+- Ubudehe offers some form of distinction between inequalities that are as a result of lack of opportunities and those that are as a result of irresponsibility on the part of citizens (Ferreira et al. 2011).
+Ubudehe categorization distinguishes between the old, infirm, and vulnerable and those who are able-bodied.
+In this regard, Arneson (1989), Roemer (2000), and Ferreira and Gignoux (2008) are of the view that only inequalities that are as a result of lack of opportunities should be addressed by the state in the design of public policy. - In a country where, since ancient times, governance had assumed a top-down approach, the bottom-up structure introduced by the Ubudehe categorization, through 'the planning of priorities at the community and even household level' is quite innovative, and an achievement for participatory democracy (RGB 2013: 63).
+In a European Commission study, a very high percentage of respondents who have participated in the Ubudehe were of the view that the approach is quite reflective of the aspirations of the community (RGB 2013). - By converting from a flat, health insurance payment rate to stratified payment based on the Ubudehe categorization, the government of Rwanda recognized that there is a need to offer equal opportunity to all citizens to have access to standard health care regardless of income or wealth.
+Therefore, the government of Rwanda, by addressing inequality in health services, has made it possible for over 90 per cent of its citizens to have access to standard health care. - Ubudehe reveals that, in formulating grassroots-based approaches to determining inequality towards policy action, governments should ensure that citizens are made aware that the exercise is to be used in policy action that can either be to their advantage, should they be in a lower category, or to their disadvantage, should they be in a higher category, and vice versa.
+This will go a long way in encouraging citizen participation in the democratic process of placing them in various categories and will also aid in ensuring that citizens are confident to state the facts when making assertions about their economic status, prior to final validation by community members. - Ubudehe is a transformative methodology that holds prospects for further cost-effective and efficient innovation in the area of governance across Africa and the developing world.
+Participatory numbers and statistics have been advocated as a veritable alternative to survey-based methodologies.
+These include rapid rural appraisal and participatory rural appraisal both of which 'can empower local people and provide rigorous and valid substitutes for some more traditional methods of inquiry' (Chambers 2008). - Citizen participation in and of itself might not be enough to ensure that all households are placed in the right Ubudehe category.
+There is still the possibility that at the community level, the categorization process might be hijacked by strong and powerful members of the community, who may witch-hunt the poorer members into silence (Moore and Houtzager 2005).
+The challenge is to institute systems of checks and balances within the community to ensure that the poorest and most vulnerable are protected from the rich and powerful, and that the interests of the majority are not overshadowed by the tyranny of the minority.

-Conclusion
+7 Conclusion